“We’re often told to just ‘push through’ when we’re stuck,

 The Cycle of Rebirth

-It seems we all have a turquoise box hidden away, just waiting for the moment we’re brave enough to stop pushing and let it open.
+I wonder if we all have a turquoise box hidden away, just waiting for the moment we’re brave enough to stop pushing and let it open.

 Thank you for reading my musings.

-Stay creative in your world ……. blaze
+For now stay creative in your world ……. blaze